UK-Africa trade: What will Brexit change? | DW | 18.01.2021

 Kenya has also signed a continuity trade deal with Britain, one of its top five trading partners in 2019.
 This allows Kenya to continue to export tea, coffee and spices, as well as vegetables and flowers to the UK without paying duties.

-But the agreement has been harshly criticized for risking the integration of the East Africa Community (EAC), a trading bloc which is also working to negotiate a post-Brexit deal with the UK.
+But the agreement has been harshly criticized for risking the integration of the East African Community (EAC), a trading bloc which is also working to negotiate a post-Brexit deal with the UK.

 There's concern Kenya's go-it-alone deal will escalate trade tension within the EAC, which also includes Uganda, Rwanda, Tanzania, Burundi and South Sudan.